 Kelly is very involved in the American Camp Association.
 She teaches the Basic Camp Director Course for the A.C.A. and has sat on the Board of the American Camp Association - Wisconsin Section and served as the Public Relations chair.
 Kelly continues to serve as the spokesperson for the American Camp Association in Wisconsin.
 Kelly has appeared on Oprah and the Today Show!
 Kelly has also authored a book, "Lessons In Leadership" and several magazine articles on summer camp and summer camp staff and leadership training.

-This will be Stu Pawlak's 12th year at Camp Eagle Ridge and his 6th year on staff!
-Stu is our Junior Counselor Director and Waterfront Director.
-Stu is a lifeguard and has taught swim lessons for the past three years.
+This will be Stu Pawlak's 13th year at Camp Eagle Ridge and his 7th year on staff!
+Stu is our Assistant Director and co-Waterfront Director.

 Stu says "Camp has played a large role in my life growing up and it is a place I will always hold dear to me.
 I feel that camp is a place that every child should have the opportunity to experience because it is a place where you can expand your comfort zone and try new things.
 And because campers are 'unplugged' from technology and surrounded by nature, there are a lot of new things to try!
 Camp is a place where you meet lifelong friends, and because of this you don't have to worry about being judged, bullied, or criticized.
 It is truly a place of laughter, love, and happiness."